pablopunk/one-commit-per-day/README.md

 ### Building
 I'm using `python2.7` so you don't need anything else.

+*There's one game (`games/bombpath.py`) where you do need an external module (getch) but it automatically downloads it if you don't have it.
+Keep in mind this only works if you are on Linux or OS X, as it runs wget/curl and executes a shell script.*

 ### Contributing
 I don't see the point in cloning or forking the repo, but I encourage you to start your own and set a goal of X days commiting.
 Also it would be nice to send me little problems to solve each day.